Anderson Powerpole: Radio control

 The Powerpole connectors are used by radio control (R/C) model hobbyist clubs.
 They may be known as "SB" connectors or "Sermos" connectors with the suppliers in that community.

 Data centers

-Some buildings including data centers are increasingly designed for 380 V DC power distribution, as a way of improving electrical efficiency.
+Some buildings including data centers are increasingly designed for 380 V DC electric power distribution, as a way of improving electrical efficiency.
 DC power distribution has resulted in the need to standardize a Low Voltage (LV) connector with an integral ground conductor, which is safe for use by untrained personnel.
 The tendency of DC connectors to spark when disconnected from an inductive load requires the connector's insulating housing to contain the plasma arc, in addition to normal requirements such as preventing accidental finger contact.
 Examples of such connectors are the Anderson Powerpole Pak connectors and the SDG (Saf-D-Grid) connector, designed with the form factor of an IEC C13 connector.